Amélie-les-Bains-Palalda: Springs

 The town has numerous sulphur springs (20-60C.).
-They have been used as baths by sufferers from rheumatism and illnesses of the lungs.
+They have been used as baths by those with rheumatism and illnesses of the lungs.
 By the end of the 19th century there were two bathing establishments, one of which preserved remains of Roman baths, and a large military thermal hospital.

 Toponymy

 The town, formerly called Les-Bains-d'Arles, became Fort-les-Bains in 1670 after the construction of the new castle.
 It was renamed Amélie-les-Bains in 1840 after Queen Amelia wife of Louis Philippe.
 She finally visited the town in 1848, and subsequently promoted it.
 In Catalan it is still called Els banys d'Arles.